joenoon/rm-extensions-firebase/README.md

 2. Simplify common access patterns
 3. Provide an API that makes it hard to leak
 4. Identity map of data snapshots in-use, for faster access

-Some patterns and method signatures taken from https://github.com/colinta/motion-firebase